monitora-media/es-utils/README.md

 Analysis filter that converts to lowercase but keeps the originally-cased token in the stream as well.

-### Czech and Slovak stemmers
+### Czech, Slovak, Croatian and Slovenian stemmers

-Specialized stemmers
+Specialized stemmers for Slavic languages

 ### Example index settings